How Does Starlink Satellite Internet Work? - PhoneWorld

 What is Starlink?

-Starlink is a satellite internet constellation built by Elon Musk’s SpaceX.
-The main purpose behind building it is to provide satellite Internet access.
-It is basically a satellite constellation project that will send thousands of small satellites in low Earth orbit (LEO) that is about 550 kilometres above us, near the stratosphere.
+Starlink is a satellite internet constellation built by Elon Musk’s SpaceX to provide internet access from a satellite orbiting the earth.
+The constellation is comprised of thousands of mass-produced small satellites sent in low Earth orbit (LEO) and is about 550 km above the surface of the earth.
 An array will beam internet signals from the satellites down to transceivers on the ground, which in response, broadcast locally or wire directly to your Starlink router.
+However, it is not like the cellphone signal or 5G.
+It actually enables home, business, or any other remote location to connect to the internet through the satellite.

-However, Starlink is not like the cellphone signal or 5G.
-It enables home, business, or any other remote location to connect to the internet via the satellite system.
+Right now, there are about 800 Starlink satellites that are orbiting the earth.
+Elon Musk plans to deploy at least 30,000 satellites to provide global internet through Starlink satellite system.

-At present, about 800 Starlink satellites constellation has been sent in LEO and are orbiting the planet.But SpaceX intends to deploy a minimum of 12,000 satellites, with bigger plans of sending up to 30,000 small satellites to provide global internet coverage through Starlink satellite system.
+Starlink satellite internet operates in a similar way to cable internet, but there are some additional moving which you have to incorporate to make it work.
+Here are the steps which you must follow to make your satellite internetwork:

-You will be thrilled to know that Satellite internet operates similarly like cable internet, but there are a few more moving parts.
-The Starlink Satellite Internet works by following the below-given instructions:
+- The user’s data request transfers from the PC to a satellite internet dish placed at your roof or some nearby location.

-- First, your data request is sent from your PC to a satellite internet dish placed in your home or a nearby location.
+- Now the satellite internet dish transmits the data request to one of the Starlink satellite orbiting the Earth.

-- After that, the satellite internet dish placed in your home sends the data request to a satellite orbiting the low earth orbit (LEO).
-In response, the satellite sends the request to the Internet Service Provider.
+- In response, the satellite moving in the LEO sends the request to the Internet Service Provider (ISP).

 Check out?
 SpaceX Launches Starlink App to Provide Satellite Broadband Internet